walletkun/Resume/README.md

   * Adapted project content based on student feedback, resulting in an improved learning experience and increased engagement.
   * Managed project deadlines and ensured timely delivery of completed projects, fostering a productive and efficient work environment.

 ## Technical Projects

+**Python Weather Application with Tkinter**
+* Developed a desktop application using Python and Tkinter.
+* Integrated with a weather API to fetch and display real-time weather data based on user input (state/city).
+* Displayed current temperature, weather condition, and a representative image.

 **Discord Weight Tracker Bot Project**
 * Developed a Discord bot using Python and the discord.py library.